M-A1996/CIFAR-10-Dataset---Neural-Network-Architecture-Design/README.md

 ### Results
 The project effectively demonstrates the step-by-step improvement in model performance:
 - **Initial Stage**: Set a robust baseline for understanding basic CNN capabilities.
-- **Intermediate Stage**: Increased complexity and training depth showed marked improvement in accuracy.
+- **Intermediate Stage**: Increased complexity and training depth surprisingly lead to a decrease in testing accuracy but that could be due to the fact that advanced data augmentation technqiues made it hard for the machine learning model to generalise the unseen images.
 - **Advanced Stage**: Achieved optimal performance with comprehensive tuning and regularization, showcasing significant advancements in model accuracy and generalization on unseen data.

 ## Usage